NMade-0/ethics_fall2025/_pages/about.md

   - /about.html
 ---

 Welcome, welcome!
-This page is meant to showcase my case study, podcasts, and blog posts reflecting on readings.
+This page is meant to showcase my case study, podcasts, and blog posts trying to reflect on readings.
 I hope your day gets at least 1% better here, if not...I'm sorry I failed you

 About Me